 No previous ski touring experience is required, however you are expected to have at least an intermediate level of downhill skiing ability (safe turns in untracked snow).

 Ideal warm-up short tour after hiking/skinning up to the hut.
 Skin up to the saddle behind the hut, which leads into Camp Stream.
 Traverse out onto Snake Ridge and enjoy the ridge-top views, before dropping off ridge down to Mt Gerald Plateau.
 Good steep run into Mt Gerald Stream on south-facing slope.
 Traverse south back around to hut.
 3 hours.

 Snake Ridge - Beuzenberg Peak

-Up to saddle looking into Camp Stream, then up onto Snake Ridge, following all the way up to Beuzenberg Peak, 2070m.
-A variety of descent options ranging in steepness on both the west and eastern sides of Snake Ridge.
-Great views of East Face of Mount Cook, Mt Tasman and other Main Divide peaks as you gain height along the ridge.
-Braun-Elwert Peak, named after Alpine Recreation's founder, is to the north-east.
-6 hours return.
+Access Beuzenberg Peak (2070m) via Snake Ridge.
+Good terrain for skiers new to touring, with excellent runs through the bowls below Stag Saddle and a variety of descent options ranging in steepness on both the west and eastern sides of Snake Ridge.
+Great views of East Face of Mount Cook, Mt Tasman and other Main Divide peaks as you cruise along the ridge top.
+5-6 hours return.

 Camp Stream Traverse

 A good option for advanced skiers.
-As for Camp Stream Traverse, but sidle to the saddle north of Peak 1666.
+Cross Camp Stream and sidle to the saddle north of Peak 1666.
 From here either follow the ridge to the summit of Peak 1972 or sidle around terraces on the eastern side.
-A long steep descent route back into Camp Stream valley.
+A long steep descent route back into Camp Stream Valley.
 5 hours return.

 There are many variations on these tours.
 It's possible to spend 5-7 days based at Rex Simpson Hut and explore new territory every day, only crossing your previous ski tracks near the hut.